Why You Get Brain Fog When Sick

 Key Takeaways

-• Illness-related brain fog is usually temporary and improves as the body recovers, though duration can vary based on sleep, stress, and overall health.
+- Illness-related brain fog is typically transient and improves as the body recovers, although duration can vary with sleep, stress, and overall health.

 Is It Normal to Feel Spaced Out With a Cold?

 Feeling mentally “off” during a cold is common.
 Even mild respiratory illness can affect the brain because the body redirects energy toward immune defense.
-Brain cloudiness, flu symptoms often include mental fatigue and poor concentration.
+Brain fog and flu symptoms often include mental fatigue and poor concentration.
 These effects can appear even when the fever is low or absent.

 Sleep disruption plays a role.
 Nasal congestion, coughing, and body aches reduce sleep quality.
 Poor sleep alone can impair attention and memory.
 When combined with illness, the effect becomes more noticeable.